-Grate the cheese and add it to a large bowl.
+Grate or crumble the cheese and add it to a large bowl.

 Mix in the egg, sugar, lemon zest and bicarbonate of soda.

-Add the flour and knead until you get a dought that is still very slightly sticky.
+Add the flour and knead until you get a dough that is still very slightly sticky.
 Shape it into a ball.